Rent Romus' Lords of Outland - Avatar In The Field | A Tribute to Albert Ayler OUT OF PRINT

 EDT4003

 In 1998 Rent Romus began the Vortex PKD Project first in a series of musical adventures merging the concepts of visionary science fiction with exploratory music.
-This unique and original concept of vortex music draws inspiration from a vast array of science fiction authors such as Phillip K. Dick.
-Within pop culture reference Phil’s work made movies such as Blade Runner, Total Recall, and Screamers possible.
-In fact most sci-fi from the last fifty years must give credit to this dark master of pulp fiction.
-However, freely improvised music inspired by his writing and ranting are virtually nonexistent.
-The compositions presented reflect the feelings and visuals created by the author translated by Romus and the ensemble into new and creative vortex music.
+In this early incarnation of the Lords of Outland, Romus' concept of freely improvised "vortex" music draws inspiration from a vast array of science fiction authors such as Phillip K. Dick.
+Within pop culture reference Mr. Dick's work made movies such as Blade Runner, Total Recall, and Screamers possible.
+In fact most science fiction from the last sixty years must give credit to this dark master of pulp fiction.
+The compositions presented reflect the feelings and visuals created by the author translated by Romus and the ensemble into the music set on this early Edgetone release.

 vortex music (noun) 1.
-Free improvisation music reflecting the exploratory ethic of science fiction
+Free improvisation music reflecting the exploratory nature of science fiction

 "Another killer release from sax shaman Rent Romus, this time it's music inspired by the writings of Phillip K. Dick.
 Wide-ranging and mind-bending live recordings.
 Romus should by now be as well-known as David S. Ware or John Zorn, so catch up, comrades." -Cactus, KUSF San Francisco